mftrhu/sws/README.md

 ---

 It overrides `sws_markup`, ignoring HTML files to pipe markdown files into the `wikify` function (a thin wrapper around an Awk script) before getting to the markdown processor.

+#### `tags`

+Handles the creation of tag pages for a wiki or blog, extracting tag information from the `%K` metadata field, listing pages in reverse chronological order (newer first).
+It also sets the `navprefix` to `..` while doing so.

 ## License